Chaosmose/WattPagesController/README.md

 How to use :

 1- Import WATTPagesController.h,m in your project.
-2- Inheritate from WATTPagesController and implement <WATTPagingDataSource> protocol
+2- Inheritate from WATTPagesController and implement the protocols WATTPagingDataSource and WATTPageProtocol